AndyObtiva/perfect-shape/README.md

 - `#center_y`: center y
 - `#bounding_box`: bounding box is a rectangle with x = min x, y = min y, and width/height of shape (bounding box only guarantees that the shape is within it, but it might be bigger than the shape)
 - `#==(other)`: Returns `true` if equal to `other` or `false` otherwise
-- `#contain?(x_or_point, y=nil)`: When `outline` is `false`, it checks if point is inside any of the shapes owned by the composite shape.
+- `#contain?(x_or_point, y=nil, outline: false, distance_tolerance: 0)`: When `outline` is `false`, it checks if point is inside any of the shapes owned by the composite shape.
 Otherwise, when `outline` is `true`, it checks if point is on the outline of any of the shapes owned by the composite shape. `distance_tolerance` can be used as a fuzz factor when `outline` is `true`, for example, to help GUI users mouse-click-select a composite shape from its outline more successfully

 Example: